arvydasg/facebok_django/readme.md

 How it works: https://www.loom.com/share/4fcab1e5de5b4077a2b9eaeea5d079ba

-2022-01-24 - DONE - allow to choose a number of groups to be posted to.
+* 2022-01-24 - DONE - allow to choose a number of groups to be posted to.
-NOT - Choose the types of groups to post to. (excel sheet) NOT - Images instead of coordinates
+* NOT - Choose the types of groups to post to. (excel sheet)
+* NOT - Images instead of coordinates
-NOT - Confirmation window
+* NOT - Confirmation window
+* NOT - database instead of excel sheet